 "What're you talking about?!
 What island casing?!"
 Kiko demanded from Lone but she just smiled.

 A larger, hologram panel lit up in both rooms.
-It was a message that spoke to not only us, but to everyone on the planet.
+It was a message that spoke not only to us, but to everyone on the planet.

 One-by-one, captured images of each Jago crewmembers flashed on hologram panels from when we first arrived.
-My stomach sank, we really were being watched the entire time and now everyone knew we had two of the stones.
+My stomach sank, we really were being watched the entire time, and now everyone knew we had two of the stones.